design-ops/stylable-swiftui/NDS.md

 * `carousel[fullWidth]`
 * `carousel[paged]`

+## Modifiers
+Modifiers are extra properties that are applied to Tokens, which are not included in Sketch's Text Style or Layer Style.
+Currently, we only support the Radius (` --radius`) modifier.

+#### Example for Radius Modifier
+If we need to apply a radius to a background layer, we would use a radius modifier like so:

+Create a new artboard named `tag/background --radius`, and in that artboard we would include a single layer with the required radius.

 ## WIP - Token Inheritance
 There are cases where we need to specifically target a component's direct descendant.
 In these cases, we can specifically declare the target by prepending a `>` in the Token name.